 ExtraHop Reveal(x) 360 goes far beyond telemetry analysis and signatures, performing line-rate decryption of SSL/TLS 1.0 to 1.3-encrypted traffic, including cipher suites that support perfect forward secrecy (PFS).
 This decryption can scale to 64,000 SSL transactions per second (TPS) using 2048-bit keys.
 For encrypted, high-traffic-volume attacks, this level of visibility into encrypted sessions is a critical detection, investigation and response capability for security operations teams.

 Decryption is complex and computationally expensive.
 This is why many vendors don't do it, especially those whose products are in-line.
 Providing visibility into encrypted traffic, while also protecting sensitive customer data, requires an approach that intentionally unites security and privacy—one that we at ExtraHop have worked very hard to achieve.

 As the growing volume of encrypted malicious traffic illustrates, attackers will continue to leverage this trend to hide malicious traffic in plain sight.
 Don't let them.
 Detecting threats in malicious traffic isn't as simple as shaking the wrapped box and guessing.
 When it comes to your business, you need to know.

 Preventing Lateral Movement with Network-Based Behavioral Analysis

-In the days since Microsoft patched the four zero-day bugs in Microsoft Exchange Server, multiple APT groups are thought to have joined in with attacks exploiting the vulnerabilities.
-The result has been at least 30,000 victim organizations in the US alone, and many more worldwide.
+In the days after Microsoft patched the four zero-day bugs in Microsoft Exchange Server, multiple APT groups are thought to have joined in with attacks exploiting the vulnerabilities.
+The result was at least 30,000 victim organizations in the US alone, and many more worldwide.
 One report claimed that exploit attempts rose ten-fold over just five days.

-This issue makes rapid, effective network-based detection and response more important than ever.
+Scenarios like this make rapid, effective network-based detection and response critical.